By: Tonya Mead, PhD, Retired CFE, CHFI, MBA, MA, School Psychologist

 Perhaps the reform, re-organization and right-sizing of the federal education bureaucracy has its benefits.
 For instance, the Office of State Support under the federal U.S. Department of Education was created in 2014 based upon the merger of disparate technical assistance programs to support Title I , Title II and Title III education programs.

 For background, Title I funds provide support to schools with large numbers of students from low income families.
 Title II funds support services for the disabled and they help institutions hire, train and retain high quality teachers.
 Title III funds are used to help educate students whose native and/or home language is other than English.
 To obtain access to these federal funds, states must submit quarterly and annual reports.
 Often, to maximize return, states can find creative ways in which to report the data, mis-report, and manipulate the data, as mentioned throughout in my book (pages 36, 47, 49, etc) and this blog.
 Sometimes they can use running averages of financial data and estimations rather than actual expenses incurred, as this article will show.
+But before we begin, let’s find out just how much money is out there that is under threat of misappropriation or embezzlement.

 - Post- Stringent accountability measures for school vendors